 - 1. The purchaser of a solar lens is in a "trade or business" of "leasing out" the solar lens; - 2.
-The purchaser of a solar lens may claim a depreciation deduction related to the solar lens; and solar lens.
+The purchaser of a solar lens may claim a depreciation deduction related to the solar lens; and - 3.
+The purchaser of a solar lens may claim a solar energy tax credit related to the solar lens.